MichaelTMiyoshi/LearningWithMiyoshi/GameAndAppDev/ProgSyllabus.md

  </tr>
 </table>

-In addition to the above competencies, Game Programming students have the following competencies.
+## In addition to the above competencies, Game Programming students have the following competencies

+(Note that not all students will complete all of the competencies below.)

 <table>
  <tr>